mjmammoth/MusicalChair/README.md

 - [ ] User opt-out
 - [ ] Different prompt messages
 - [ ] Fetch Bot ID in runtime so that it doesn't have to be an env var
+- [ ] Make time-of-day for the question to be asked an env var